pinkeen/ApiDebugBundle/README.md

 For production environment you probably want to skip all of the data gathering.

-You should take care of that yourself, unless you're using `guzzle.client_factory`.
+You should take care of that yourself, unless you're using `guzzle.client_factory` or `ring_php.handler_factory` which skip it when not in debug mode.

 ## Notes